-This coconut cream cake features three layers of coconut cake filled with coconut pastry cream, and frosted with lemongrass pandan Swiss buttercream.
+Coconut cream cake features three layers of coconut cake filled with coconut pastry cream and frosted with lemongrass pandan Swiss buttercream.

 I’ve said it numerous times before.
 Coconut is the miracle fruit.

 This one plant provides so many uses inside and outside of the kitchen.

 Need further proof to explain the wonders of coconut?
 Look at this coconut cake!

 Toasted Coconut Cake

 Obviously, my favorite way to enjoy coconut is in edible form.